mattermost/docs/source/administration/command-line-tools.rst

 .. note::

-   This command will be replaced in a future release with the mmctl command [mmctl channel search].
+   This command will be replaced in a future release with the mmctl command `mmctl channel search <https://docs.mattermost.com/administration/mmctl-cli-tool.html#mmctl-channel-search>`__.

 Description
     Search for a channel by channel name.
 Returns channel display name, channel Id, and indicates if it is private or archived.
 Private channels are appended with ``(private)`` and archived channels are appended with ``(archived)``.